MKempler/unisphere/packages/server/README.md

 ### Fly.io Deployment

-Unisphere can be easily deployed to Fly.io:
+Kavira can be easily deployed to Fly.io:

 ```bash
 # Launch with existing configuration